Amenemhat I: Assassination

 Two literary works dating from the end of the reign give a picture about Amenemhat I's death.
 The Instructions of Amenemhat were supposedly counsels that the deceased king gave to his son during a dream.
 In the passage where he warns Senusret I against too great intimacy with his subjects, he tells the story of his own death as a reinforcement:

 This passage refers to a conspiracy in which Amenemhat was killed by his own guards, when his son and co-regent Senusret I was leading a campaign in Libya.
 Another account of the following events is given in the Story of Sinuhe, a famous text of Egyptian literature:

 Succession

-Amenemhat I is considered to be the first king of Egypt to have had a coregency with his son, Senusret I. A double dated stele from Abydos and now in the Cairo Museum (CG 20516) is dated to the Year 30 of Amenemhat I and to the Year 10 of Senusret I, which establishes that Senusret was made co-regent in Amenemhat's Year 20.
+Amenemhat I is considered to be the first king of Egypt to have had a coregency with his son, Senusret I. A double dated stele from Abydos and now in the Cairo Museum (CG 20516) is dated to the Year 30 of Amenemhat I and to the Year 10 of Senusret I, which establishes that Senusret was made co-regent in Amenemhat's Year 20 with Senusret I celebrating his Year 1 as junior coregent (Horus), while his father Amenemhat I became senior coregent (Osiris).